labring/sealos/README.md

   - [x] Using Dockerfile to build distributed applications images, saving all dependencies.
   - [x] Push distributed applications images to Docker Hub.
   - [x] Combine multiple applications to build your own cloud platform.
+- Sealos cloud
+  - [x] Run any distributed applications
+  - [x] Have a full public cloud capability，and run it anywhere

 ## Quickstart